-If you’ll excuse me a moment while I throw on my film buff hat — I am the Hollywood Novelist, after all — I’d like to share an awesome video I came across on the history of the aspect ratio.
+As I throw on my film buff and projectionist hat, I’d like to share an awesome video I came across on the history of the aspect ratio.

 The book hasn’t changed much in 500 years—really since the invention of the printing press.
 You have words on the page, and you’re done.
-It’s only recently with the emergence of e-books that various formats and multimedia additions have become possible.
-We have the Kindle format versus EPUB; iPads versus e-readers; and now we have smaller competitors such as Snippet and Wattpad.
+It’s only with the recent emergence of e-books that various formats and multimedia additions have become possible.
+We have the Kindle format versus EPUB, iPads versus e-readers, and now we have smaller competitors such as Snippet and Wattpad.

 If all this name dropping sounds overwhelming, don’t worry: it is.
-What this all boils down to are companies vying for the best way to deliver content to you, the consumer.
+What this boils down to are companies vying for the best way to deliver content to you, the reader.

 If you’re so inclined, FilmmakerIQ also produced a video on “The Origins and Formatting of Modern Screenplays.”
-Pretty interesting stuff.
+Interesting stuff.